Beautiful Imperfection: Background and promotion

-Aṣa's eponymous debut album, Asa, which was released in 2007, comprises ten tracks.
+Aṣa's eponymous debut album, Aṣa, which was released in 2007, comprises ten tracks.
 Beautiful Imperfection delves into topics of humour and love.
 It is more upbeat than her debut album, Asa, which explored socio-political themes.
 The album was produced and engineered entirely by Benjamin Constant.
 It was largely written by Aṣa, with assistance from Nicolas Mollard, Omolara Ayodélé, and Cobhams Asuquo.
 Aṣa disclosed that she wrote the bulk of the album's songs in her studio.
 She recorded the album because she wanted to create music that would inspire others.
 Aṣa decided to name the album Beautiful Imperfection because she believes that the "world has many imperfections, but in many ways, that's what makes it beautiful.
 And I think that as long as we accept that it is imperfect, it will make us strive to try and make it a better place."
 A picture of Aṣa taken by French fashion photographer Jean-Baptiste Mondino serves as the album's cover art.
 Aṣa is shown on the cover wearing her natural hair, a hat, a neckpiece, and a pair of glasses with a cracked lens.
 According to music critic Motolani Alake, the album's title is reflected in its cover art.

 Beautiful Imperfection was physically released in France, Nigeria, and South Africa on October 25, 2010.
 It was originally made available as a digital download on iTunes before being physically distributed in other European markets in November 2010.
 In the US, Canada, and Australia, the album was physically released on September 5, 2011.
 Aṣa promoted the album's U.S. release by playing acoustic gigs in New York and Los Angeles in June of that year.
 Beautiful Imperfection was further promoted in the U.S. by several retail outlets, including Gap Inc., Old Navy and Forever 21.
 Aṣa embarked on a tour to promote the album, stopping in South Africa, Brazil, and Belgium.
 She also played at the Montreux Jazz Festival and appeared on CNN's African Voices.
 Aṣa was featured in the January issue of Y! magazine, the June issue of Victoire, and the December issue of Elle Brazil.